Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 2. Blog post title

-3. Focus keyword
+3. Focus (main page) keyword

 4. Original publish date

-Find a focus keyword.
+Use a focus keyword.

 1. The content you optimise for search